PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 desired files when they are sent to the remote repository and decrypt them when they are returned to the local.

-I choose to declare `git` and `git-crypt` outside of the neovim flake.
+I choose to declare `git` and `git-crypt` outside the Neovim flake.
 If you are using nix configuration just add it to the `environment.systemPackages`, or if you are using home manager add it to `home.packages`.

 ```bash
 mkdir .secrets